robines-wins/ML-project-2-Tweet-Sentiment-Analysis/README.md

 ### Basic run to obtain the kaggle submission
 To obtain the kaggle submission, the only file to be ran is ```run.py``` (Using a terminal enter the folder ```cnn-text-classification-tf``` and input ```python run.py```).
 To be able to run the model, **we provide the zip of the file ([link to run.zip](https://www.dropbox.com/s/8p1rm0wwpfpckpm/runs.zip?dl=0))**.
 This run.zip must be put in the folder ```cnn-text-classification-tf/``` and left compressed.

+Be careful, about previous instructions concerning the location where the program expects the data-sets

 ### Using the neural network model
 Note that right now the network is configured to run with a w2v, one should set the FLAGS properly to use the model without a w2v.